 As I’ve been getting ready to leave for Japan next week, I was sifting through some of my old photos from last year that I’ve never published and found this shot.

-My wife and I found this cool little bamboo forest growing naturally near Magaribuchi Dam Park.
-Somewhere in the middle of nowhere.
-It was actually very peaceful and undisturbed except in one place deep in the forest where I found an discarded toilet.
-Still not exactly sure how that happened.
+My wife and I found this cool little bamboo forest growing naturally near Magaribuchi Dam Park in nowhere.
+It was very peaceful and undisturbed, except in one place deep in the forest where I found a discarded toilet.
+I’m still not exactly sure how that happened.

 The cool thing about Japan is there are so many places like this.
-These really cool parks or temples that almost feel abandoned but yet have so much history.
+These cool parks or temples almost feel abandoned, yet they have so much history.
 Some places will even have an almost haunted, eerie feeling to them.
-It’s really hard to explain but we were at this one temple once that was just creepy.
-Felt like someone was standing over your shoulder the entire time you were there.
+It’s hard to explain, but we were at this one temple once, which was just creepy.
+It felt like someone was standing over your shoulder while you were there.

-This shot is actually a single exposure taken as a JPEG.
-I actually went through most of the day shooting JPEG by accident.
-Not the end of the world because I bracketed most shots that, but still, I hate it when stuff like that happens.
+This shot is a single exposure taken as a JPEG.
+I went through most of the day shooting JPEGs by accident.
+It’s not the end of the world because I bracketed most shots, but I still hate it when stuff like that happens.

-For this shot I pulled out my old Canon 24-70mm.
-Surprisingly I’m still using my Canon lenses on my Sony.
+I pulled out my old Canon 24-70mm for this shot.
+Surprisingly, I’m still using my Canon lenses on my Sony.
 I never really invested in Sony lenses because a part of me was always hoping Canon would release a camera that would compete with the Sony A7r.
 But it doesn’t look like that’s going to happen anytime soon.
-But now I’m shooting Fuji so I guess it doesn’t matter. 🙂
+But now I’m shooting Fuji, so it doesn’t matter. 🙂

 Camera: Sony A7r